-The SENCo has close links with all the Local Authorities who place young people at WKRS and regularly attends any training provided.
+The SENCO has close links with all the Local Authorities who place young people at WKS and regularly attends any training provided.

-The SENCo regularly attends and contributes to the SENCo cluster meetings arranged by Wirral Local Authority, this ensures the school is kept up to date of any national or local updates.
+The SENCO attends and contributes to the SENCO cluster meetings arranged by Wirral Local Authority, this ensures the school is kept up to date of any national or local updates.